 For example, a careful reading of John Mark Hick’s Women Serving God shows an advocacy for men and women achieving egalitarian ideals: equal status, equal power, equal opportunities in all that is done in the gathered church—but in a way that rejects biblical hierarchies as something distasteful.

 Servanthood seems somehow antithetical to clerical authority and hierarchy.

 In fact, Hicks infuses secular ideals, without acknowledging their source, with Jesus’ teachings on service, humility, and the importance of using one’s giftedness.

 Infusing secular ideals with Jesus’ teachings seems like a smooth mix appropriate for this cultural moment.
 But is it scriptural?
 And where does an unchecked egalitarianism lead?

 Bizarrely, the egalitarian and individualistic ideals in Western civilization are in the midst of working themselves out and are now being mixed into Critical Theory and the new cultural Marxism.
 These ideals continue to evolve and merge, being fueled by the new focus on human emancipation from all perceived forms of systemic oppression.
-Critical Theory derives its ideas of power, justice, and equality from postmodernism and soft forms of Carl Marx’s ideas.
+Critical Theory derives its ideas of power, justice, and equality from postmodernism and soft forms of Karl Marx’s ideas.
 Critical theorists place the blame for all that’s wrong in the world at the feet of unjust social structures and systems.
 According to Critical Theory, these systems maintain power by truth claims.

 According to the oppressor-oppressed dynamics which are core to Critical Theory, even soft complementarians are misogynists.